reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/api/c8y_api.md

 ### Options

 ```
       --accept string              accept (header)
       --contentType string         content type (header)
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --file string                File to be uploaded as a binary
       --formdata string            form data (json or shorthand json)
   -h, --help                       help for api
       --host string                host to use for the rest request.
 If empty, then the session's host will be used
       --keepProperties             Don't strip Cumulocity properties from the data property, i.e. source etc. (default true)
       --method string              HTTP method (default "GET")
       --template string            Body template
-      --templateVars string   Body template variables
+      --templateVars stringArray   Body template variables
       --url string                 URL path.
 Any reference to '%s' will be replaced with the current input value (accepts pipeline)
 ```

 ### Options inherited from parent commands